openbaton/docs/docs/nfvo-how-to-use-gui.md

 ### VNF Packages
 In this page you can upload the **VNF Package**.
 For more information about the VNF Package please read the [VNF Package documentation]
-For uploading a _.tar_ you can click on the button **Upload VNFPackage** Will be shown this window where you can Drag & Drop the file or just click and choose using your file manager the file will be uploaded
+For uploading a _.tar_ you can click on the button **Upload VNFPackage** Will be shown this window where you can Drag & Drop the file or just click on white area and choose your file using your file manager

 ![Drag&Drop modal][drag_drop]

-After you click the button **START** will be sent to the _NFVO_ once the process is finished you will see the package in the list
+After you click the button **Start** will be sent to the _NFVO_ once the process is finished you will see the package in the list

 ![Drag&Drop modal start][drag_drop1]